HELL-TO-HEAVEN/radical/README.md

-# watershed-image_seg
+# RADICAL
-Implementation of the Watersched algorithm for image segmentation (algorithm "tuned" for tissue images)
+This repo contains a project for RADICAL Lab.